VPN 101: What Is a VPN?

 The basic structure of a VPN connection is always the same, but the behind-the-scenes operation, or protocol, varies depending on the provider.

 As the end-user, you don’t need to understand all the technical ins and outs of VPN protocols, but it is important to learn a bit about each one, so you know what to look for when choosing a provider.
 Some providers let you switch between protocols at will, while others limit you to just one, so you’ll want to make sure you select the one that bests suits your needs.

 There are four common protocols, each with its own pros and cons that affect the VPN’s usability and security.
 Here’s the lowdown on each one – and our advice on who should use it.

 PPTP is one of the oldest VPN protocols around.
 It was developed by Microsoft during the Windows 95 era and, for many years, was the protocol of choice for Windows machines.

-Unfortunately, PPTP’s heyday is long gone: its authentication methods have been cracked many times and it’s now considered unsecure.
+Unfortunately, PPTP’s heyday is long gone: its authentication methods have been cracked many times, and it’s now considered insecure.
 Since privacy is paramount for most VPN users, PPTP is one of the least desirable VPN protocols and should be used only when absolutely necessary.

 So why is it still in use at all?
 Speed plays a big role in PPTP’s continued presence, as does its broad compatibility.